 Luckily, there is a whole arsenal of tools at our disposal – both paid and free – that you can use to make your life easier in all these areas.
 Not only can these tools speed up some of the more long-winded processes that come with the territory, but they can also increase the scale of your strategies and improve success rates.

-I know it seems really obvious to include Google here, but so often I see curated SEO tool lists that omit it, so for the sake of being pretentiously obvious, it makes an appearance.
+I know it seems really obvious to include Google here, but so often we see curated SEO tool lists that omit it, so for the sake of being pretentiously obvious, it makes an appearance.